Shiu/spine-runtimes/spine-flutter/README.md

 # spine-flutter

-The spine-flutter runtime provides functionality to load, manipulate and render [Spine](https://esotericsoftware.com) skeletal animation data using [Flutter](https://flutter.dev/). spine-flutter is based on [spine-cpp](../spine-cpp) and supports desktop and mobile Flutter deployment targets. spine-flutter does not support Flutter's web deployment target.
+The spine-flutter runtime provides functionality to load, manipulate and render [Spine](https://esotericsoftware.com) skeletal animation data using [Flutter](https://flutter.dev/). spine-flutter is based on [spine-c](../spine-c) and supports desktop, mobile, and web Flutter deployment targets.

 # See the [spine-flutter documentation](https://esotericsoftware.com/spine-flutter) for in-depth information.